epfl-lara/stainless/core/src/sphinx/verification.rst

    \forall x. \mbox{pc}(x) \implies \mbox{prec}(\mbox{e}(x))

-Stainless will generates one such theorem for each static call site of a function with a precondition.
+Stainless will generate one such theorem for each static call site of a function with a precondition.

 .. note::